Em12Vibe/Em12Vibe/README.md

-- 👋 Hi, I’m @Em12Vibe - Emerson
+- Hi, I’m - Emerson
-- 👀 I’m interested in working more in the Crypto/Web 3 Space
+- I’m interested in working with AI Startups
-- 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on startups, NFT projects, Crypto companies
+- I have extensive experience vibe coding and understand LLMS
-- 📫 How to reach me - Email - Emlovescrypto@gmail.com
+- How to reach me - Email - emersonstandishh@gmail.com

 <!---
 Em12Vibe/Em12Vibe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.